 What is important when using AGROMYC® VITAL Mycorrhizal Concentrates?

 If you decide to use our AGROMYC® VITAL Mycorrhizal fungi, the motto is “Less is more”.
-They need less fertiliser and less water.
-In the first eight weeks after the application of the mycorrhiza preparation, do not use any plant protection üroduct of any kind and make sure that fungicides (fungicides) do not get into the soil immediately. the future use of fertilisers should be reduced by about 50 per cent.
-Use, if possible, only organic fertiliser.
+They need less fertilizer and less water.
+In the first eight weeks after the application of the mycorrhiza preparation, do not use any plant protection üroduct of any kind and make sure that fungicides (fungicides) do not get into the soil immediately. the future use of fertilizers should be reduced by about 50 percent.
+Use, if possible, only organic fertilizer.

 The supply of excessively high doses of nutrients, especially phosphor, can reduce the symbiotic effects of the mycorrhiza, and thus its effect.
 Since the mycorrhiza fungus is not “consumed” in contrast to the fertilizer, all plants only a single inoculation in normal cases unless the plant is reacted.
 If too little mycorrhiza substrate is used, the effect starts with a delay, as the mycorrhiza takes longer to spread.
 Too much mycorrhiza substrate does not harm since it is a purely biological product, which is completely harmless for humans, animals and soil life.
 If the mycorrhiza fungus does not find a symbiosis partner, it dies without endangering the soil or plants.